fingerprintjs/fingerprintjs-android/README.md

 #### deviceId vs fingerprint

 The library operates with two entities.

 1. `deviceId` - is a random and unique device identifier.

 Can be used by developers to identify devices to deliver personalized content, detect suspicious activity, and perform fraud detection.
-Internally it will use Google Service Framework ID, Media DRM ID or Android ID depending on which one is available.
+Internally it will use Google Service Framework ID if it's available and ANDROID_ID, if GSF ID is not available.
 This identifier is stable, i.e. it will remain the same even after reinstalling your app.
 But it will be different after factory reset of the device.

 2. `fingerprint` is a digital device fingerprint.
 It works by combining all available device signals and attributes into a single identifier.
 There is a probability that two identical devices will have the same `fingerprint`.